From spin squeezing to fast state discrimination: Introduction

 \subsection{Large $N$ limit and 2-particle entanglement}

-The final comment concerns the large $\NUMBER$ limit.
-The standard model for a scalar condensate \cite{WiemanPritchardRMP1999,DalfovoGiorginiRMP1999,LeggettRMP2001,MorschOberthalerRMP2006} on which the Gross-Pitaevskii equation is based is that of a dilute Bose gas at zero temperature with the short-range atomic interaction replaced by a contact interaction:
+The final comment concerns the suppression of entanglement in the large $\NUMBER$ limit.
+The standard model for a scalar BEC \cite{WiemanPritchardRMP1999,DalfovoGiorginiRMP1999,LeggettRMP2001,MorschOberthalerRMP2006} on which the Gross-Pitaevskii equation is based is that of a dilute Bose gas at zero temperature with the short-range atomic interaction replaced by a contact interaction:

 where $a_{\rm s}$ is the s-wave scattering length and $m$ is the atomic mass.
-The use of the contact interaction requires low energy and dilute neutral atoms such that $ r_{\rm ave} \gg | a_{\rm s} | $, where $r_{\rm ave}$ is the average inter-particle distance.
+The use of the contact interaction requires low energy and dilute neutral atoms such that $ {\bar r} \gg | a_{\rm s} | $, where ${\bar r}$ is the average inter-particle distance.
 In addition, the Gross-Pitaevskii equation is a mean field approximation, so $\NUMBER \gg 1$ is also required to suppress fluctuations.
-Thus, as is well known, the use of the Gross-Pitaevskii equation to model a BEC requires both $ r_{\rm ave} \gg | a_{\rm s} | $ and $\NUMBER \gg 1$, as well as low energy and temperature \cite{DalfovoGiorginiRMP1999}.
-However the Gross-Pitaevskii equation can become invalid in the $\NUMBER \rightarrow \infty$ limit (even while remaining dilute).
+Thus, as is well known, the use of the Gross-Pitaevskii equation to model a BEC requires both $ {\bar r} \gg | a_{\rm s} | $ and $\NUMBER \gg 1$, as well as low energy and temperature \cite{DalfovoGiorginiRMP1999}.
+However the Gross-Pitaevskii description can become invalid in the $\NUMBER \rightarrow \infty$ limit (even while the gas remains dilute).
 This limit is especially problematic in multi-component BECs, where only the lowest energy (spatial or internal) modes are included in a model, the others neglected on account of their higher energy.
 But with $a_{\rm s}$ fixed, the ground state energy per particle can diverge as $\NUMBER\rightarrow \infty$, invalidating the low energy assumptions.
 To avoid this, we adopt the approach of rigorous investigations of the Gross-Pitaevskii equation by simultaneously rescaling scattering lengths by $1/\NUMBER$ as $\NUMBER \rightarrow \infty $ \cite{LiebSeiringerPRA2000,BardosMAA2000,200605486,FrohlichCMP07,ErdosPRL2007,RodnianskiCMP09,KnowlesCMP10,ChenLeeJSP11,14116284,PicklRMP15,Benedikter2016,FrohlichAM19,BrenneckeAPED19,191014521}, making the large $\NUMBER$ limit well defined.
 In particular, the error bound (\ref{model error bound}) assumes this rescaling of the interaction.
-Thus, the nonlinear picture is best understood theoretically in the double limit $ \NUMBER \rightarrow \infty, \ a_{\rm s} \rightarrow 0$, with $\NUMBER a_{\rm s}$ held constant.
+Therefore, the nonlinear picture becomes exact under the four conditions: (i) $ T \rightarrow 0 $, (ii) $ \NUMBER \rightarrow \infty $, (iii) $ | a_{\rm max} | \NUMBER^\frac{1}{3} \rightarrow 0 $ (low density), and (iv) $ a_{\rm max} N \rightarrow {\rm constant \,}$(weak coupling).
+Here $a_{\rm max}$ is the largest (in magnitude) of the s-wave scattering lengths $ a_{00}, a_{01},$ and $a_{11}$ used below.